The word ‘interview’ makes us uncomfortable the second we qualify in the category of the interviewee.

 The first impression should grab the attention of the interviewer.
 Do not let your confidence falter even when the interviewer interrupts you.

-You have barely 8 seconds to do your work as the average attention span of human is 8 seconds.
+You have barely 8 seconds to do your work as the average attention span of a human is 8 seconds.
 Those 8 seconds may give you full score if you use it well.

-4. Do not elaborate the weakness:
+4. Do not elaborate on the weakness: